NVIDIA/nim-deploy/cloud-service-providers/aws/sagemaker/README_python.md

-# NIM Shim Layer for AWS SageMaker CLI Script Documentation
+# NVIDIA NIM on AWS Sagemaker

-This documentation provides a guide on how to use the CLI script to easily add a "shim" layer to an existing NVIDIA Inference Microservice (NIM) image so it can be run on AWS SageMaker.
+This documentation provides a guide on how to use the included Python CLI script to easily add a "shim" layer to an existing NVIDIA Inference Microservice (NIM) image so it can be run on AWS SageMaker.

 ## Prerequisites